Honeycomb Floquet code[1]

 • Majorana stabilizer code — The Honeycomb code admits a convenient representation in terms of Majorana fermions.
 This leads to a possible physical realization of the code in terms of tetrons [13], where each physical qubit is composed of four Majorana modes.

-• Quantum low-density parity-check (QLDPC) code — The Floquet check operators are weight-two, and each qubit participates in one check each round.
+• Quantum LDPC (QLDPC) code — The Floquet check operators are weight-two, and each qubit participates in one check each round.

-• Kitaev honeycomb code — The Kitaev honeycomb model has a Hamiltonian which is the sum of checks of the honeycomb Floquet code [1].
+• Kitaev honeycomb code — The Kitaev honeycomb model Hamiltonian is a sum of checks of the honeycomb Floquet code [1].

 References